indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 Visit the page for the **hello** component you just created.

 Your project is now up and running.
-Enjoy! :heart: